mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 Similarly, the idea of the :code:`clear_history` and :code:`clear_elog` may be apparent from the name.
 When true all documents linked to the waveform data being deleted in the history and elog collections (respectively) will also be deleted.
-If either are false debris can be left behind in the elog and history collections.
+If either are false, debris can be left behind in the elog and history collections.
 On the other hand, setting either true will result in a loss of information that might be needed to address problems during processing.
 Furthermore, both are only relevant to